cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 include through the CPI and through the agent `env` hash.
 We recommend moving away from these as they are legacy and in order to gain the benefits this feature provides.

+Additionally, when updating `blobstore.enable_signed_urls` from true to false, the director will stop generating and sending signed urls to the agents.
+Unfortunately, all of the agents do not have blobstore credentials to correctly process those requests.
+As an operator updating that property to false, you **must** recreate all VMs managed by bosh in order to propagate blobstore credentials to the VMs.